taidalog/test.otoshidama-roulette/README.md

 - The communications charge required for use of this site will be borne by the user.
 - The creator is not responsible for any damage caused by computer viruses, data loss, or any other disadvantages caused by usinfg this site.
 - You can use the source code, but please keep the copyright notice and license notice when redistributing.
+- This is a joke app.
+It does not pay out amounts determined by the roulette.

 ## Known Issue